Skip to main content

 • What if I have transportation problems getting to and from treatment?

-Once treatment begins, you’ll need to know what to expect and what to look for.
+Once you begin treatment for multiple myeloma, you’ll need to know what to expect and what to look for.
 Not all of these questions may apply to you, but asking the ones that do may be helpful.

 • How will we know if the treatment is working?